Automorphisms of K3 surfaces, cyclotomic polynomials and orthogonal groups: Introduction

 In \cite{MO}, Machida and Oguiso obtain several results on related topics; see Remark \ref{finite order MO}, Proposition \ref{no 60} and Remark \ref {OM list} for details.

 Following Vorontsov \cite{V} and Kondo \cite{Ko}, we consider automorphisms that act trivially on the Picard lattice.
 Let $N_X$ be the kernel of ${\rm Aut}(X) \to {\rm O}(S_X)$; this is a finite cyclic group, that can be identified with a subgroup of $M_X$; we denote by $n_X$ the order of $N_X$.
+The following proposition is proved in \S \ref{Vorontsov} :